iOliverNguyen/grunt-watch-change/README.md

 # grunt-watch-change

-> Execute tasks on files with some preprocessing.
+> Execute tasks on files with some preprocessing options.

 ## Getting Started